J-c0d3r/Unity_4Defenses/README.md

 <details>
     <summary><strong><font size = "5">Versions</font></strong></summary>

+    0️⃣v0.3.1
+    🚧Implement each bullet of each gun. 🐛There are some bugs.

     0️⃣v0.3.0
     ✔️Implement 3 guns(Machinegun, Firegun, Shotgun) and to allow player switching between of them ✔️Improve Player's movimentation(collision, rigidbody, ...)